fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

 # Detailed design

 The existing form of interpolated triple quoted strings: `$"""...{}..."""` is extended to allow multiple dollar signs at the begining of the string literal.
-The count of these initiatory `$` characters indicates how many `{` and `}` characters are used to delimit interpolation expression within the content of the literal.
+The count of these `$` characters indicates how many `{` and `}` characters are used to delimit interpolation expression within the content of the literal.

 Behavior of triple quoted string literals starting with a single `$` remains unchanged.